 EPA issues annual reports on vehicle manufacturers' performance in meeting the GHG emissions standards, and on light duty fuel economy and GHG emission trends since 1975.

-- GHG Emission Standards for Light-Duty Vehicles: Manufacturer Performance Report
+- GHG Emission Standards: Manufacturer Performance Report

 - Light-Duty Automotive Technology, Carbon Dioxide Emissions, and Fuel Economy Trends Report